 How many times have you clicked on that “ONLY TODAY” offer?
 Or “Only a few items left” without knowing it was a hack?
-Maybe you knew it but it triggered your attention.
-In this text, we will not try to reinvent the wheel, but to make sure that you are using its full potential.
-Old but gold and backed up with tons of research.
+Maybe you knew it was just a marketing trick, but it still triggered your attention.
+In this article, we will not try to reinvent the wheel, but to make sure that you are using the full potential of urgency and scarcity.

 Plenty of products— no one wants them, not many products – everyone finds them attractive.

-Or how the economy taught us: Low supply creates high demand.
+Or as the economy taught us: Low supply creates high demand.

 Like scarcity, urgency compels action.
 Urgency is when a buyer feels like they need to act quickly.
-By creating urgency surrounding, you don’t just want people to convert.
+By creating urgency, you don’t just want people to convert.
 You want them to convert now.
 A delayed conversion is called a lost conversion.

 If you’ve been in the eCommerce game, you’ve probably familiar with these terms.
 Most eShop owners have an idea of what they mean and probably know to recognize them.